 Washington Print Foundation Mission & Programs

 The Washington Print Foundation promotes fine-art printmaking by fostering the creation and appreciation of contemporary, artist-made prints through education, exhibition, and community outreach programs.

 Our Foundation Funders include print collectors, professional printmakers, and others interested in preserving traditional printmaking.
-Become a Foundation Funder.
+Click here to learn how you can support the Washington Printmakers Gallery by making a tax-deductible contribution to the Foundation.

 The Washington Print Foundation’s strong series of programs are designed to educate the public on the beauty, value, history, and artistic importance of printmaking.
 It hosts exhibitions, demonstrations, workshops, lectures, and community events that celebrate the art of printmaking.